Nissan Leaf Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Nissan Leaf are $1,256 a year including full coverage.
-Comprehensive costs on average $234, collision costs $400, and liability is $464.
-Liability-only coverage costs around $514 a year, with high-risk coverage costing around $2,722.
-Teen drivers pay the most at $4,858 a year or more.
+U.S. average auto insurance rates for a Nissan Leaf are $1,256 annually for full coverage.
+Comprehensive costs around $234, collision insurance costs $400, and liability is $464.
+Liability-only coverage costs around $514 a year, and high-risk coverage costs around $2,722.
+16-year-old drivers pay the highest rates at up to $4,858 a year.

 Average premium for full coverage: $1,256

-Rates are based on $500 policy deductibles, liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Rates include averaging for all 50 U.S. states and for different Leaf trim levels.
+Full coverage includes $500 deductibles, split liability limits of 30/60, and includes uninsured motorist and medical coverage.
+Estimates are averaged for all states and for all Leaf models.

 Use the form below to get customized rates for your location.